Both Barrels July 2021

 Send in your band details before August 31, and you'll go in the Banding Together draw.

-Don’t forget the summer shoot for paradise shelduck
+Remember the 2022 summer shoot for paradise shelduck

-Taranaki Fish & Game only gives the final go-ahead for the season once the results of the January 2021 moult counts are in, but going by recent population trends it’s very likely the four-day season will go ahead.
+Taranaki Fish & Game will only give the final go-ahead for the season once the results of the January 2022 moult counts are in but going by recent population trends it’s very likely the four-day season will go ahead.

-Contact Taranaki Fish & Game offices in early February 2021 for details.
+Contact Taranaki Fish & Game in early February 2022 for details.

 - April 2022